ProjectAlita/projectalita.github.io/docs/user-guide/datasources.md

   * **Default Document Loader** - choose the mechanism by which your document is loaded into the system.
 Each loader handles your file differently, catering to specific needs.
       * **TextLoader**: - optimized for plain text documents, ensuring swift and efficient loading.
       * **PythonLoader**: - best suited for technical or coded documents, offering more sophisticated parsing capabilities.
   * **Extension Whitelist** - specify file extensions that are explicitly allowed.
 This security measure ensures only designated file types are processed, safeguarding against unwanted or potentially harmful files.
-List the extensions separated by commas (e.g., pdf, docx, txt), overriding the default supported types if necessary.
+List the extensions separated by commas (e.g., `.pdf`, `.docx`, `.txt`), overriding the default supported types if necessary.
   * **Extension Blacklist** - conversely, list file extensions you wish to exclude from processing.
-Any file type mentioned here will be automatically rejected, further enhancing security and control over the documents your system handles.
+Any file type (e.g., `.exe`, `.bin`, `.png`) mentioned here will be automatically rejected, further enhancing security and control over the documents your system handles.

 ![Datassources-Dataset_GIT](../img/Datassources-Dataset_GIT.png)